 There are two concepts of “live” here.
 One is about the installed registration and one is about the running Service Worker thread.

 The installed registration lasts indefinitely, similar to origin-scoped storage like IndexedDB.
-Additionally, the browser performs an update check after any navigation using the Service Worker, invalidating the HTTP cache every 24 hours.
-(Additionally, according to a recent spec change, browsers will revalidate the HTTP cache for SW scripts unless the site opts into using the cache.
-Chrome does not yet adhere to this new part of the spec, but will soon.)
+The browser performs an update check after any navigation using the Service Worker, invalidating the HTTP cache every 24 hours.
+Additionally, browsers will revalidate the HTTP cache for SW scripts unless the site opts into using the cache.

 The browser also performs an update check whenever the SW starts and periodically while the worker is running, if it has not checked in the last 24 hours (86,400 seconds, as specified in the Handle Functional Event algorithm).